Gandalf-/hal/README.md

 - Run minecraft server in a `tmux` pane named 'minecraft' (case sensitive)
 - Run `~/hal.sh` from a different pane in tmux
 - Done!

+## Development
+- You can create your own extensions to Hal by writing a module and placing it in the `modules/` folder after installation.
+See `modules/weather.sh` for simple example.

 Tmux Quick Reference: https://gist.github.com/afair/3489752